ScottishCyclops/socket_search/README.md

 Blender addon designed to replicate UE4's node search feature.

+## How to use

+- Install the addon as a file, not as a folder.
+- Run the *Socket Search Timer* operator once.
+- Toggle the system console
+- When you release a node socket, you will see it in the console

 ## Current state

 I am now able to detect a socket release.